-4 January Covid-19 update: Following the announcement of a national lockdown some professional sports events in Scotland are able to take place behind closed doors, where not already postponed or cancelled.
+1 April Covid-19 update: Professional sports events in Scotland remain behind closed doors due to national lockdown restrictions, where not already postponed or cancelled.
 See below for the latest spectator news, including any rescheduled dates.

-🏉 RUGBY UNION.
-PRO 14 ~ 2 January onwards ~ Murrayfield & Scotstoun Stadium ALL MATCHES BEHIND CLOSED DOORS IN JANUARY
+RUGBY UNION (M).
+PRO 14 ~ 2 April onwards ~ Murrayfield & Scotstoun Stadium ALL MATCHES BEHIND CLOSED DOORS

-⚽️ FOOTBALL.
-SCOTTISH WOMEN’S PREMIER LEAGUE.
-SWPL 1 & 2 ~ 17 January onwards ~ Venues various ALL MATCHES SUSPENDED UNTIL BEGINNING OF FEBRUARY AT THE EARLIEST
+(W) SCOTTISH WOMEN’S PREMIER LEAGUE.
+SWPL 1 & 2 ~ 4 April onwards ~ Venues various MATCHES BEHIND CLOSED DOORS

-🏀 BASKETBALL.
-GLASGOW ROCKS HOME MATCHES ~ 17, 29 and 31 January ~ Emirates Arena ALL MATCHES IN JANUARY BEHIND CLOSED DOORS
+🏀 BASKETBALL (M).
+GLASGOW ROCKS HOME MATCHES ~ 11, 16, 18 and 25 April ~ Emirates Arena ALL MATCHES IN APRIL BEHIND CLOSED DOORS

 Stay tuned for the latest news on the return of spectator-friendly action in Scotland as it breaks … and for regular updates on the best action direct to your fingertips sign up now to our free newsletter.